christopherobin/mage/docs/walkthrough/WebApp.md

 The loader must be configured through a call to `loader.configure`.
 You can copy that line as is in the example above.
 The MAGE component builder automatically makes `window.mageConfig` available thanks to the $component.js macro you used in "index.html".
-Please note the events above, which will be fired based on the state of the internet connection, and when the game is undergoing maintenance.
-You should establish an appropriate user experience when these events fire.
 You start the download of the "main" package by calling `loadPage`.
 Once that download has finished, the "main.loaded" event will fire.

-The name of that event adapts to the name you give to your packages ("packagename.loaded").
+> The name of the event adapts to the names you give to your packages ("packagename.loaded").

 It was mentioned earlier that the "boot" component should *not* refer to the "main" component.
 You may have wondered how we can then `require('main')` once it has been downloaded.
 This can be done